Composite case studies have been selected to identify and illustrate the dysfunctional characteristics of the male aging process.

-Regardless of his level of sexual interest or the depth of his wife's commitment to the specific sexual experience, it took him progressively longer to attain full erection.
+Regardless of his level of sexual interest or the depth of his wife’s commitment to the specific sexual experience, it took him progressively longer to attain a full erection.
 With each sexual exposure his concern for the delay in erective security increased until finally, just before termination of the vacation trip, he failed for the first time to achieve an erection quality sufficient for vaginal penetration.

-When coital opportunity first developed after return home, erection was attained, but again it was quite slow in development.
+When the coital opportunity first developed after return home, erection was attained, but again it was quite slow in development.
 The next two opportunities were only partially successful from an erective point of view, and thereafter he was secondarily impotent.

 After several months they consulted their physician and were assured that this loss of erective power comes to all men as they age and that there was nothing to be done.
 Loath to accept the verdict, they tried on several occasions to force an erection with no success.
 Mr. A was seriously depressed for several months but recovered without apparent incident.